Exclusive: Italy authorises Abu Dhabi fund to invest in TIM's grid - sources

 ROME (Reuters) - The Italian government has given Abu Dhabi’s biggest sovereign fund a conditional green light to invest in Telecom Italia’s (TIM) last-mile network, three sources close to the matter told Reuters on Monday.

-The planned sale would give Abu Dhabi an indirect 10.3% stake in TIM’s last-mile grid in a deal worth about 500 million euros ($608 million), a fourth source said.
+The planned sale would give Abu Dhabi an indirect 10.3% stake in TIM’s last-mile grid, a fourth source said, in a deal worth about 500 million euros ($608 million).

 The Italian government has the power to block unwanted bids in industries deemed of strategic importance, such as telecoms, banking and health.